Motion and Sports Analysis Lab

 - Muscle strength testing

-- A copy of the complete report including an assessment of injury risk and recommendations to decrease the risk of injury.
+- A copy of the complete report including an assessment of injury risk, recommendations to decrease the risk of injury and data to determine when it’s safe to return to sports following an injury

-At the John C. Wilson, Jr. Motion and Sports Analysis Lab, we are constantly striving to advance the field of motion analysis.
-Our research includes:
+The John C. Wilson Jr. Motion and Sports Analysis Lab constantly strives to advance the field of motion analysis through robust research, which includes:

 - Clinical outcomes research